-- Participating hunters must complete a state or provincial hunter education course prior to the event. - All participating hunters must strictly adhere to all hunting regulations. - Adult mentors may supervise up to two hunters at one time. - Participants are allowed only one shotshell in their shotguns at any time. - Mentors should not carry firearms afield, even when legal to do so. - Mentors should focus their attention on First Hunt participants. - First Hunt forms must be completed and returned to Delta Waterfowl.
+- Participating hunters must complete a state or provincial hunter education course and the required firearms licenses before the event. - All participating hunters must strictly adhere to all hunting regulations. - Adult mentors may supervise up to two hunters at one time. - Participants are allowed only one shotshell in their shotguns at any time. - Mentors should not carry firearms afield, even when legal to do so. - Mentors should focus their attention on First Hunt participants. - First Hunt forms must be completed and returned to Delta Waterfowl.
 They include: - a.
 Participant waiver and release - b.
 Parental consent waiver and release - c.
 First Hunt registration - d.
 Emergency medical authorization - e.
 Mentor conduct guidelines